IvanchukOleh/DevBlog/_posts/2020-02-08-how-to-use-tournaman.md

 ---
 layout: post
-title:  "How to use Tournaman"
+title:  "How to use Tournaman 2.0"
-visible: 0
+visible: 1
 permalink: /tournaman/
 categories: [Tournaman]
 tags: [tournaman, debate]